BryanSch/Rewards_Backend/README.md

 Memory will be erased upon exit- no long term data storage included

+## REST extenstion testing

+Added file test.rest to allow for testing in Visual Studio code in terminal with proper installed REST extenstion

 ## Front End Component/Test

 I have created a front end sample component where you can live test examples by manually putting the receipt inputs